puppetlabs/puppet-docs/source/pe/3.2/appendix.markdown

 The following issues affect the currently shipped version of PE and all prior releases through the 2.x.x series, unless otherwise stated.

+### Safari Certificate Handling May Prevent Console Access for PE 3.2

+Due to [Apache bug 53193](https://issues.apache.org/bugzilla/show_bug.cgi?id=53193) and the way Safari handles certificates, Puppet Labs recommends that PE 3.2 users avoid using Safari to access the PE console.

+If you need to use Safari, you may encounter the following dialog box the first time you attempt to access the console after installing/upgrading PE 3.2:

+![Safari Certificate Dialog][client_cert_dialog]

+If you are presented with this dialog box, click "Cancel" to access the console.
+(In some cases, you may need to click "Cancel" several times.)

+This issue will be fixed in a future release.

 ### Passenger Global Queue Error on Upgrade

 When upgrading a PE 2.8.3 master to PE 3.2.0, restarting `pe-httpd` produces a warning: `The 'PassengerUseGlobalQueue' option is obsolete: global queueing is now always turned on.
 Please remove this option from your configuration file.` This error will not affect anything in PE, but if you wish you can turn it off by removing the line in question from `/etc/puppetlabs/httpd/conf.d/passenger-extra.conf`.